r-kondaveeti-zz/torrent_search_download_plex/README.md

 ### `npm start`

-Starts the server on port 3000
+Starts the front-end server on port 3000

+### `node server/server.js`

+Starts the back-end server on port 9000 (default)

 ## Disclaimer